DeepanshuSarawagi/Kubernetes/01-Kubernetes-Cluster-Architecture/etcd.md

 - Whenever we run kubectl get command, the information we get is from etcd server.
 - advertise client url is the address etcd service listens on.

+## Topology:

+### Stacked Topology:

+Etcd runs on Kube master nodes where other core components run.

+- Easier to setup
+- Easier to manage
+- Fewer servers
+- Risk during failures

+### External ETCD Topology:

+ETCD runs on a dedicated servers separated from kube master nodes.

+- High availability
+- More servers
+- Harder to setup